A Tale of Love and Darkness (film): Production

 According to Portman, she optioned the rights to the book over tea, while visiting with Oz and his wife.
 It took her eight years to write the script and find funding, during which time she insisted that the adaptation remain in Hebrew.

 It is the second film in which Portman speaks Hebrew.
 In order to play the role of Amos Oz's mother, an immigrant from what is now Ukraine, Portman made considerable efforts to remove all traces of an American accent from her Hebrew.

 Portman recruited designer Alber Elbaz to design the costumes she wore in the film.

+The film’s modest $4.2 million budget was partially funded by the right-leaning Israeli government, which has an interest in promoting Israel as a filming location for international productions and countering pro-Palestinian boycott efforts.

-In March 2016 Focus World acquired the rights to distribute a theatrical release of the film in the United States.
+In March 2016, Focus World acquired the rights to distribute a theatrical release of the film in the United States.